 Stereotactic radiosurgery is a particularly effective treatment for gelastic seizures (laughing seizures) and dacrystic seizures (crying seizures), which are most commonly associated with a benign brain tumor called a hypothalamic hamartoma.

-Our neurosurgeons are part of a new clinical trial using minimally invasive, image-guided laser surgery to treat certain types of epilepsy for patients who don't respond to medication.Read the article
+In a clinical trial, our neurosurgeons use minimally invasive, image-guided laser surgery to treat certain types of epilepsy.Read the article

 You can also make an appointment with our providers by: